Convenience and time may be more important than legroom

-Admittedly, I fly enough with United that with them at least I usually don’t have to pay for “economy plus,” with its extra legroom.
+Admittedly, I fly enough with United that I usually don’t have to pay for “economy plus,” with its extra legroom.
 However, as much as airline fees irritate me on principle, there are times I would advise people to pay it, even if they aren’t tall.

 Sometimes airlines have a completely different premium economy with different or added food options and even a completely different seat.
 But that’s another post.
 This post is only for passengers who might want to pay for regular coach seats with extra legroom between seats.
 In the end, it often is a question of convenience and time in addition to extra legroom.

 1. To work on a flight.

 It’s not just feet and legs that benefit from the extra room.
 Having a few extra inches can make the difference between working semi-comfortably and having a laptop crunched into your chest.
 And that’s before the person in front reclines.

 Whether it’s for bathroom breaks or just stretching your legs, getting out from between regular legroom seats can require the skills of a contortionist.
 Of course, it’s better on the aisle, but even there it can be a challenge.

 Whether you buy food or bring it on board and want a drink to go with it, or if you just want to buy a cocktail, seats closer to the front of the plane generally get served first.
 This also means less potential interruption if you set up a laptop or tablet to read or work.

 4. Traveling with kids.